lateandlazy/AR_Currency_Timeline/README.md

 **ARCurrencyTimeline** is a Unity-based Augmented Reality application that generates a linear graph of Forex (Foreign Exchange) rates.
 Using the Alpha Vantage API, it fetches real-time data and visualizes currency timelines directly on your wall or any vertical surface.

-*(Replace the above line with a screenshot or GIF of your app in action)*

 ## 🌟 Features